CycloneDX/cyclonedx-javascript-library/README.md

   * Support the downstream implementation of custom XML-serializers tailored to specific environments
     by providing an abstract base class that takes care of normalization and BomRef-discrimination.
     This is done, because there is no universal XML support in _JavaScript_.
+* Deserialization:
+  * Provide a JSON-deserializer for all target environments.

 ## Capabilities